 In 1965, the Foundation bought several properties in the thirteen acre district around the square.
 It also worked to encourage private individuals to restore many of the other houses and buildings on and around the square.

-List of Savannah’s squares
+See full list of Savannah’s squares

 The main attraction of the area around Pulaski Square is its architecture.
 Unlike many of the residential squares on Savannah’s eastern side, Pulaski Square’s buildings are predominantly constructed out of brick (with a few wood-frame exceptions).
 Many of the buildings around the square are original, dating from the 1830s to the 1850s.